-Nelligan, a Republican, was the representative for Pennsylvania's 11th congressional district from 1981 to 1982.
+Nelligan was the representative for Pennsylvania’s 11th congressional district as a Republican.
+He served from 1981 to 1982.

 Nelligan is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Nelligan sponsored and cosponsored.
+The chart is based on the bills Nelligan sponsored and cosponsored from Jan 4, 1977 to Dec 21, 1982.
 See full analysis methodology.

 Nelligan sponsored bills primarily in these issue areas:

 Some of Nelligan’s most recently sponsored bills include...

 - H.R.
 7443 (97th): A bill to recognize the organization known as “Veterans of the Vietnam ...

 - H.R.
 7165 (97th): A bill to direct the Secretary of Defense to submit a report ...

 - H.Res.
 600 (97th): A resolution urging the Secretary of Defense to develop policies to make ...

 - H.R.
 7086 (97th): Northeast-Midwest States Federal Hydropower Financing Authority Act